fac/piggybot/README.md

                           //__/   //___.--''`
 ```

-Piggybot was originally created during a FreeAgent Hack Days project in 2014.
+PiggyBot was originally created during a FreeAgent Hack Days project in 2014.
 In February 2015, another Hack Days team decided to polish it off and put it live.

 We've only spent around 4 days on this so it's pretty rough and ready.
 There's a noticeable lack of tests for a start.
 Feel free to send us a pull request with improvements.